jmcusick/price-yak-amazon-price-drop/README.md

 SELECT * FROM prices ORDER BY access_timestamp DESC;
 ~~~

-At this point, you should that offers are being uploaded by the scrapers in terminal windows 3 and 4 and that there are rows in the database in terminal 5.
+At this point, you should see offers being uploaded by the scrapers in terminal windows 3 and 4 and rows in the database in terminal 5.
 If a live price drop where to happen, you'd see that ouputted by the watcher in terminal 2.

 Let's artificially drop one of the product's prices and see that notification.
-In the psql prompt in terminal 5, run the following query, which takes the latest price of [B07S9QS781](https://www.amazon.com/-/dp/B07S9QS781), adds 1 second to the timestamp and removes 10 cents from the price:
+In the psql prompt in terminal 5, run the following query.
+This query takes the latest price of [B07S9QS781](https://www.amazon.com/-/dp/B07S9QS781), adds 1 second to the timestamp and removes 10 cents from the price:

 ~~~
 INSERT INTO prices (asin, price, currency, access_timestamp) SELECT asin, price-10, currency, access_timestamp+1 FROM prices WHERE asin='B07S9QS781' ORDER BY access_timestamp DESC LIMIT 1; NOTIFY prices, 'B07S9QS781';
 ~~~

-Switch to the watcher in window 2 and you should see a price drop log.
+Switch to the watcher in window 2 and you should see a price drop log!
 You can run the above sql command multiple times for multiple price drops.
 You could also alter the above SQL query and reaplce both instances of 'B07S9QS781' with 'B07F3GN2R1' to witness a price drop for the other product that window 4 is scraping.

 * In terminal 6: Tear everything down